The Stuffing Box (click any image to see a larger version)

 Synthetic Packing – While often called “synthetic packing” the individual yarns the braid is made from are most often made of acrylic.
 These packing materials absorb less water, are less prone to rot and are quite often impregnated with Teflon, paraffin or lard as a lube.
 The have a lower temperature performance rating than Teflon yarns and sit in-between flax and Teflon for performance.
 They require a medium drip-rate for optimal lubrication.

 Teflon Packing- This packing material does not swell, does not rot and will stay adjusted longer.
 This type of packing is optimal for boats that are dry stored yearly and haul / launch usually requires no additional adjustments due to dry-out and re-absorb..
-They are available in either impregnated lubrication or no added lubrication.
-These packing products are galvanically inert with performance bordering on that of graphite extruded Teflon and have longer intervals between adjustments with low drip-rate requirements.
+They also are available with added lubrication.
+These packing products are galvanically inert but are not readily available in the marine market.

 Graphite Extruded Teflon – These products usually have the graphite lube physically extruded into the Teflon yarn before it is braided.
-Extruding the lube, mixed into the yarn, is a far superior process than “impregnating” the product after the extrusion & braiding process.
-This material offers the best heat transfer and the addition of graphite, as the lubrication, allows for minimal dripping and longer times between adjustments.
-The down side is that graphite is the highest element on the galvanic scale and graphite packing materials can damage shafting and can increase anode erosion rates.
+Extruding the lubricant (graphite), mixed into the yarn, is a far superior process than “impregnating” the product after the extrusion & braiding process.
+This material offers the best heat transfer due to graphite’s inherent ability to transfer heat rapidly.
+The addition of graphite, as the performance lubrication, allows for minimal dripping and longer times between adjustments.
+The down side to graphite impregnated packing’s is that graphite is the most noble element on the galvanic scale.
+In other words graphite packing materials can cause localized damage to shafting and can increase anode erosion rates.
+The ABYC and Western Branch Metals (The largest prop shafting manufacturer in the US) specifically disallow the use of graphite packing materials.
+With the great performance come some cautions and risks.

 This particular stuffing box is a 1 inch stuffing box and uses three rings 3/16 flax packing.
 These two surfaces, where the shaft and packing meet, tend to polish each other smooth, and if over tightened, can lead to premature shaft wear or excessive heat.